6- …He creates you, in the wombs of your mothers, in stages,

 3- The amniotic sac.

 With the level of knowledge at the time, this information could not have been available.
 The fetus continues to develop in the dark of these three regions.
 The amniotic sac contains a fluid that fills the amnion to protect the embryo from desiccation and shock.
-This substance is a kind of cushion that absorbs shocks, balances exerted pressures, prevents the amniotic membrane from adhering to the embryo and enables the fetus to change position in the uterus.
+This substance is a kind of cushion that absorbs shocks, balances exerted pressures, prevents the amniotic membrane from adhering to the embryo and enables the fetus to change position in the womb.
 If the fetus could not easily move in the said fluid, it would remain idle as a mass of flesh and would likely suffer injuries leading to various complications.
 Equal distribution of heat enables the fetus to be at a constant temperature: 31°C. We observe that our Creator has designed everything perfectly in its minutest detail, satisfying all the requirements of our body and protecting it against the dangers lurking in the outside world.

 FROM ONE STAGE TO ANOTHER